A Black Sheep in Aroostook County

-Fort Fairfield’s Orin Russell, born in 1898, used to tell us grandchildren about his three half-sisters hiding him inside one of their mother’s flour bins in the baking pantry—bins with doors that tipped outward.
-It was easy to slide a little fellow into an empty bin where he couldn’t get out on his own, and any sounds he made were muffled by the wood.
+Orin Russell, born in 1898, used to tell us grandchildren about his three half-sisters hiding him inside one of their mother’s flour bins in the baking pantry.
+The bins had doors that tipped outward.
+It was easy to slide the little fellow into an empty bin where he couldn’t get out on his own.
+Any sounds made were muffled by the wood.

-The girls would hide him when the postman came with the mail or when neighbors visited.
+The girls would hide him when the postman came with the mail, Gramp said, or when neighbors visited.
 His sisters didn’t want anyone to steal him away.

 Why Hide?